RJ/bevy_timewarp/NOTES.md

 Systems that initiate rollbacks write a `RollbackRequest` to an event queue, specifying the frame they wish to start resimulating from.
 These are in the `CheckIfRollbackNeeded` set.

-All rollback requests are consolidated, and a `Rollback` resource is written, using the oldest of the requested frames.
+All rollback requests are consolidated, and a `Rollback` resource is written.
+The `RollbackConsolidationStrategy` from `TimewarpConfig` determines if the oldest or newest frame from the list of requests is used.
+If you only receive entire-world updates at a time, taking the newest frame requested is optimal.
+This is how replicon currently works, and is the default.

 If we need to resimulate from frame `N` onwards, before we start simulating that frame, we load in stored component values from frame `N - 1`.